-Greg Bishop moved to central Illinois where he practices new journalism at Midwest Family Broadcasting in Springfield, Illinois.
+Greg Bishop is a central Illinois journalist with Mid-West Family Broadcasting in Springfield, Illinois.
 Bishop continues his education in communication at the University of Illinois at Springfield working on a thesis about media frames and the Occupy Wall St. movement.

 How Bishop On Air began